 Imagine a million objects stacked on shelves in a giant fridge with no natural light, magnetic door locks and the stickiest bug traps in the world and you’re starting to get a picture of Leeds’ very own Night at the Museum-esque custom-built storage facility in South Leeds.
 It’s where we keep the million objects which aren’t on display at any of the other eight Leeds Museums and Galleries sites.

-The Discovery Centre works best for children from upper Key Stage 1 upwards and is perfect for a half day visit.
+Leeds Discovery Centre works best for children from upper Key Stage 1 upwards and is perfect for a half day visit.
 Because many of the objects are not displayed behind glass, it means that groups can get up-close-and-personal with amazing objects and we will always try to make sure that as many of the objects as possible can be touched (carefully and with gloves).
-Spaces get booked up quickly, so give us a call and arrange a visit.